Mounjaro Journey – Week 40 (4. 5mg every 5 days)

 These aren’t the “usual” things that we might have been hearing or seeing.
 Spreading panic isn’t helpful or constructive and often has a profound negative effect on our emotional health.

 The programme looked at how we should all ensure that we look after our own health – even before we consider offering support to others.
-This isn’t just be about our physical health either.
-Emotional wellbeing is vital at this time and that will become even more important if we are forced into self-isolation or when those around us are affected.
+This isn’t just about our physical health either.
+Emotional well-being is vital at this time, and that will become even more important if we are forced into self-isolation or when those around us are affected.

 I have read and heard concern from those thinking ahead to self-isolation.
 How good are we at being kept apart from others?
 Our friends, family members, social activities and events, holidays and trips, days out….. these are all critical in maintaining our wellbeing.